ARM-software/arm-trusted-firmware/docs/getting_started/rt-svc-writers-guide.rst

 into the BL31 image.
 This simplifies the integration of common software from Arm to support `PSCI`_, Secure Monitor for a Trusted OS and SoC specific software.
-The common runtime services framework ensures that SMC Functions are dispatched to their respective service implementation - the `Firmware Design`_ provides details of how this is achieved.
+The common runtime services framework ensures that SMC Functions are dispatched to their respective service implementation - the :ref:`Firmware Design` document provides details of how this is achieved.

 The interface and operation of the runtime services depends heavily on the concepts and definitions described in the `SMCCC`_, in particular SMC Function